 Single-pane windows are made with a single layer of glass.
 They come in all of the same styles and materials that double-pane windows do, but they are not as efficient at keeping out noise or seasonal temperatures.
 Their initial cost is less, which makes them a good choice for those who need to stay within a strict budget, but over time, energy bills will be higher.

 Single-pane glass treatments have no insulation.
 When you have only one pane of glass, outside temperatures and noise will affect the inside of your home more easily.
 If you live in a quiet neighborhood and your seasonal temperatures remain mild and consistent throughout the year, single-pane windows might be enough.
 However, the costs of heating or cooling down your home are directly related to the type of window you choose.

-Double-pane windows come with two panes of glass.
+Double-pane windows, also known as dual pane windows, come with two panes of glass.
 These panes are separated from each other by a spaced filled with air.
 That air traps winter’s colder temperatures or summer’s heat in between the two windows and forms a barrier that blocks the heat and cold from affecting your home.
 The energy savings over single pane windows can be as much as 24 percent in cold climates during the winter and 18 percent during the summer in hot climates.
 That results in lower energy costs and less noise, which can be an important consideration if you live on a busy street.

-Call Newman Replacement Windows and Doors today at 1.877.763.9626 for more information about our window options or to schedule a free in-home estimate.
+Call Newman Replacement Windows and Doors today at 1.877.763.9626 for more information about our single and double window options or to schedule a free in-home estimate.